-Robbin D. Crabtree, Ph.D., is dean of the Bellarmine College of Liberal Arts at Loyola Marymount University.
+Robbin D. Crabtree, Ph.D., is dean of the LMU Bellarmine College of Liberal Arts.
 An accomplished teacher and scholar, she is widely published in her areas of scholarly interest: intercultural communication, gender studies, pedagogy, and service-learning.
 Formerly dean of the College of Arts & Sciences at Fairfield University, Crabtree is respected for her strong commitment to Catholic and Jesuit education.
 She is also a champion of the practical, inherent, enduring value of a liberal arts education, about which she writes and speaks often.

 Prior to her appointment at LMU in 2014, Crabtree was dean of the College of Arts & Sciences at Fairfield University, a position she held for six years.
 In her 13 years at Fairfield, she also served as inaugural director of the Office of Service Learning, chair of the Communication Department, and as a professor of communication.
 In 2013, Crabtree was given the Award for Administrative Excellence by the Connecticut ACE Women's Network in recognition of her leadership and mentorship of women students, faculty and emergent leaders.